smoorf123/Blender-Python-Denoiser/README.md

 -   Image denoising while preserving details: Wavelet denoising is particularly useful when noise reduction is required without sacrificing important image details.

 -   Compression and transmission applications: Wavelet denoising can be applied as a preprocessing step before compression or transmission of images.

+### Non-Local Means Denoising

+Non-local Means (NLM) denoising is an advanced technique used to reduce noise in images by exploiting the redundancy present in natural images.
+It utilizes the idea that similar patches in an image have similar noise characteristics.
+NLM denoising works by averaging similar patches in a larger search window to estimate the true pixel value, effectively reducing noise while preserving image details.

+Use cases for Non-local Means denoising include:

+-   Image denoising with preservation of details: NLM denoising is particularly useful when noise reduction is desired without sacrificing important image details.

+-   Restoration of vintage or low-quality images: Non-local Means denoising can be applied to restore old or low-quality images by reducing noise and enhancing details.